Last Updated: 1/10/2023

 After the Exam

 A score report will be mailed to you approximately 10 business days after your exam date.
 Your score report will include the necessary information regarding your next steps in the licensure process.
 You will not be provided results over the phone.

 PSI Services will also send your official scores to the Hawaii board office.

 If you have then met all of the other requirements, a Hawaii massage license will be issued to you.
 Once your license is in hand, you can legally practice massage therapy in Hawaii.
 Licenses need to be renewed every even year by June 30th.
 The cost of license renewal is $146.
-There are no continuing education requirements for the renewal of a Hawaii massage license.
+There are NEW continuing education requirements for the renewal of a Hawaii massage license beginning in 2022.

 If you do not pass your exam, you will receive a retake form to submit.
 This form will be included with your test results.